Today marked a milestone of sorts.

 With my comings and goings of the past week, I did not make as much progress as I would have liked, but I also would not have liked missing out on the Annual Chain Link Conference either, so here is what I had finished by the time the sun began to set:

-Life, like crochet, is comprised of a series of planned and unplanned adventures, and while I can look back on the past fourteen years and see where I have traveled, I don’t know that it gives me any insight as to what lies ahead.
+Life, like crochet, is comprised of a series of planned and unplanned adventures (both normal and not), and while I can look back on the past fourteen years and see where I have traveled, I don’t know that it gives me any insight as to what lies ahead.
 I do know this: if the next fourteen years are half as much fun as the past fourteen years have been, that will be more than enough.